 Low light settings are ideal for keeping your eyes adjusted to the dark, and can be used inside the tent without disturbing your camping partner.
 Bright light settings are used to see at a distance and are essential for emergency situations.

-Beam Distance and Type
+Beam Distance And Type

-The range of the beam on any flashlight is measured in meters and reflects the distance that you can effectively see in the dark.
+Another important consideration is the range of the beam on any flashlight is measured in meters and reflects the distance that you can effectively see in the dark.
 As a primary light source for camping in a wilderness setting, look for a light that shines at least 100 meters away.
 As a backup light or for use in the front and side country, a shorter beam will suffice.

 Some flashlights have an adjustable beam, allowing for a flood or spotlight.
 A flood beam lights a wider area, useful for lighting up an area at camp.
 A spot beam focuses the light and reaches a greater distance, which is necessary for hiking at night.

-Battery Life and Type
+Battery Life And Type

 How many hours your flashlight will run without needing a recharge or new battery will vary greatly based on the brightness setting you use.
 On a low-lumen setting, the battery will last much longer.
 When using a flashlight at full brightness capacity on a high setting, or in cold weather, the battery will die much more quickly.